/posts/ 2020/clearing-distractions

 Badges are useful, especially for messaging applications.
 In most cases it’s all I need to see, for example; my emails are not massively important and don’t need instant attention.
 If the application has a notification then it’ll appear as a badge on the application icon.
 After removing banners for most applications it seems to be the perfect balance, I have the majority of my important applications on my home screen in groups I can quickly see that I’ve notifications and decide to look at them on my terms.
 My home screen can look peppered with red “8"s and other numbers but at least I can check them when I feel like it, rather than have the notifications flashed in front of my eyes.

 It has been a good 48 hours now since I made the change, and I have to say it has been bliss.
-My phone now sits screen up on my desk, I don’t have it dragging my eyes every minute or so when the screen lights up.
+My phone now sits face up on my desk, I don’t have it dragging my eyes every minute or so when the screen lights up.
 Sounds and vibrations are mostly a thing of the past and reserved only for the most important items.
 Since implementing the changes on my iPhone I’ve been able to switch back to “Mirror my iPhone” on my Apple Watch without any negative consequences.

 I expect I’ll be writing a follow-up article in a month or so to discuss further issues I’ve found, or just to rave about how much it has changed my life.
 One thing that stands out is that my battery usually lasts just about the full day, and at the moment at 6 pm and at 72%… wow.